kundajelab/chipseq_pipeline/README.md

 ### Using Environment file

 You can have mod, shcmd and addpath in your configuration file or `-mod` `-shcmd` and `-addpath` in your command line arguments, but it will be more convenient to have a separate file to define your own shell environments.
+Please note that this environment file is NOT an Anaconda virtual environment.
 ```
 $ bds chipseq.bds ... -env [ENV_FILE]